2023 Best Linguistics & Literature Schools

 Comparative Literature majors at VMI take out an average of $25,396 in student loans while working on their egree.

-Read full report on Linguistics & Comparative Literature at Virginia Military Institute
+Full Linguistics & Comparative Literature at Virginia Military Institute Report

 A rank of #3 on this year’s list means Bucknell University is a great place for linguistics and comparative literature students.
-Bucknell is a small private not-for-profit school located in the town of Lewisburg.
+Bucknell is a small private not-for-profit school located in the distant town of Lewisburg.

-You’ll join some of the best and brightest minds around you if you attend University of Notre Dame.
-The school came in at #4 on this year’s Best Linguistics & Literature Schools list.
-Located in the suburb of Notre Dame, Notre Dame is a private not-for-profit college with a fairly large student population.
+You’ll be in good company if you decide to attend Duke University.
+It ranked #5 on our 2023 Best Linguistics & Literature Schools list.
+Located in the large city of Durham, Duke is a private not-for-profit college with a large student population.

-University of Missouri - Columbia came in at #6 in this year’s edition of the Best Linguistics & Literature Schools ranking.
-Located in the city of Columbia, Mizzou is a public college with a very large student population.
+University of Missouri - Columbia landed the #6 spot in the 2023 rankings for the best linguistics and comparative literature programs.
+Located in the medium-sized city of Columbia, Mizzou is a public college with a very large student population.

 While working on their degree, comparative literature majors at Mizzou accumulate an average of around $19,500 in student debt.

-Full Linguistics & Comparative Literature at University of Missouri - Columbia Report
+Read full report on Linguistics & Comparative Literature at University of Missouri - Columbia

 Full Linguistics & Comparative Literature at Columbia University in the City of New York Report